 Second, because the injuries tend to be severe or even fatal, the stake for the insurance carriers and trucking companies is significant.
-In order to obtain maximum compensation, a court fight is almost inevitable in most severe injury or wrongful death cases.
+A court fight is almost inevitable in most severe injury or wrongful death cases to obtain maximum compensation.
 An exception might be where the trucking company had a single liability policy and no excess coverage with catastrophic injuries by the victim.

 Third, the evidence needed to prove liability includes many factors that are not part of a simple car accident case.
-Professional truck drivers are required to follow stringent safety rules in order to protect the public.
-Much like pilots, because the vehicles can do such damage, safety rules and laws have been developed for truck drivers and trucking companies.
+Professional truck drivers are required to follow stringent safety rules to protect the public.
+Like pilots, safety rules and laws have been developed for truck drivers and trucking companies because vehicles can do such damage.
 Trucking company rules and regulations were enacted to protect the public.

-Finally, truck accident investigation is much more extensive and detailed than for other motor vehicle crashes.
-Comparison of car accidents with truck crashes shows that trucking collisions are much more deadly.
-Investigations of tractor-trailer, big truck crashes require the expertise of a lawyer with substantial experience in truck collisions.
+Finally, truck accident investigation is much more extensive and detailed than other motor vehicle crashes.
+Things like mechanical failure may need to be analyzed.
+A comparison of car accidents with truck crashes shows that trucking collisions are much more deadly.
+Investigations of tractor-trailer and big truck crashes require the expertise of a lawyer with substantial experience in truck collisions.

 Our trucking accident attorneys have been representing catastrophically injured individuals and families who have lost a loved one for over three decades.
 We have never lost a truck accident case.
 And have amassed a huge number of multimillion-dollar settlements for our clients.

 Top Causes of Big Rig Crashes in Texas